Rammsauer/greenwashing/README.md

 	 This is a chemical burn.
 It will hurt more than you've ever been
 	 burned and you will have a scar.

+Jack looks -- the burn is swollen, glossy, in the shape of
 </pre>